1. Tell us about what you do at Galvanize Climate Solutions.

 There are two closely associated misconceptions about investing in the transition.
 The first is that it is in some way concessionary, and that in some fashion we’re committing dollars to deliver the transition which will offer an impaired return versus markets.
 Two, which is closely associated, is that a lot of people see investing in the transition as being a narrow section of markets, and therefore in some way niche.

 We see it as completely the opposite.
-To us, everybody should be investing some of their capital in the climate transition, because we view it as the biggest opportunity set that presents itself thematically inside global capital markets.
 We do not view this as a niche investment strategy – we believe being part of this large-scale transition of capital allocation has the potential to offer compelling returns.